Paul Stovall: Phoenix Suns

 Stovall was selected by the Los Angeles Lakers in the 2nd round (22nd overall) of the 1972 NBA draft.
 On September 19, 1972, he was traded to the Phoenix Suns, in exchange for a 1974 2nd round draft pick (#22-Truck Robinson) and a future draft choice.

 Stovall appeared in 25 games.
 On September 14, 1973, he was waived by the Phoenix Suns.

 San Diego Conquistadors

 In 1973, he signed with the San Diego Conquistadors in the American Basketball Association.
 He appeared in 13 games.

 He averaged 4.6 points per game in his career, competing for the Phoenix Suns and San Diego Conquistadors.

-Personal life

-In January 1978, he died in a motorcycle accident at the age of 29, while driving in a rainstorm.
+Legal troubles

+In December 1973, Stovall was sentenced to three years imprisonment for cashing forged money orders which were stolen in a Kansas armed robbery.
+His sentence was reduced to six months.

+In September 1975, Stovall was sentenced to five years imprisonment for aggravated battery on a Phoenix police officer and another five years for distribution of cocaine; the terms were to run concurrently.
+He was released early and lived in San Diego at the time of his death.

+Death

+On January 9, 1978, Stovall was killed in a motorcycle crash in San Diego, California, after he lost control and collided with at least two cars.
+He was pronounced dead at the scene.